learn-academy-2021-alpha/week-2-assessment-algtan/interview-questions.md

 3. When creating a basic (stateless) class component in React, what are the necessary elements needed to display "Hello World" in the browser?

   Your answer:
+  The necessary element needed to display "Hello World" is the render() function.

   Researched answer: